aalberti/articles/mental models/turtles.md

 - principles, directly derivated from values within the context the authors knew at the time.
 - practises, derivated from principles
 You could go on and on.
 The thing is, the more you derive rules within a context, the more you become context dependant.
-It appears that the practises already have a hard time standing the test of time, while the values can still be considered valid in some organization, and even revolutionary in many others.
+It appears that the practises already have a hard time standing the test of time, while agile values can still be considered valid in some organization, and even revolutionary in many others.
 You can consider agile values as an abstraction of agile principles.
 Principles are an instantiation of the values in a given context.
 You can use the values to reason about the situation in a wider range of contexts.
 And you need the principles to guide you in your concrete context.

 Let's dive into some examples.